nicolafio/ait/readme.md

 ## History

   - 0.5.0 2017/12/30
-    - Fixed buggy preferences panel (for real, I hope) and included more styling
+    - Fixed buggy preferences panel (for real, I hope)
+    - Included more styling
   - 0.4.3 2017/07/03
     - Fixed some buggy behavior in the preferences panel
   - 0.4.2 2017/06/13